 Visa Exemption for Thai Nationals Effective from 1st July 2013

 - As previously announced Thai nationals traveling to Japan for a short-term period will be exempted from visas.
 The Government of Japan has now announced the effective date is 1st July 2013 and the length of stay is for not more than 15 days.
 If anyone wishes to visit, work, or stay in Japan for other purposes for more than 15 days they still have to apply for a visa.
-Please note that those who were deported from Japan in the past and are in the period of denial of landing will not be permitted to enter Japan.

 - We hope that exchange between Japan and Thailand will further be promoted by this visa exemption.

 - When entering Japan visitors will go through the immigration procedure at the airport which is similar to when they apply for a visa at the embassy.
-The immigration officer might ask some questions concerning the purpose of visit or might ask to check certain documents such as a return air ticket, ect.
-Visitors should check the list of necessary documents that might be required when entering Japan at our website.
+The immigration officer might ask some questions concerning the purpose of visit or might ask to check certain documents such as a return air ticket, etc. Visitors should check the list of necessary documents that might be required when entering Japan at our website.